-The following guidelines describe Invesco's general positions on various common proxy voting issues.
-This list is not intended to be exhaustive or prescriptive.
-As noted above, Invesco's proxy process is investor-driven, and each fund manager retains ultimate discretion to vote proxies in the manner they deem most appropriate, consistent with Invesco's proxy voting principles and philosophy discussed in Sections I through IV.
+The following guidelines describe Invesco's general positions on various proxy voting issues.
+The guidelines are not intended to be exhaustive or prescriptive.
+As noted above, Invesco's proxy process is investor-driven, and each portfolio manager retains ultimate discretion to vote proxies in the manner he or she deems most appropriate, consistent with Invesco's proxy voting principles and philosophy discussed in Sections I. through IV.
 Individual proxy votes therefore will differ from these guidelines from time to time.

-Invesco generally affords management discretion with respect to the operation of a company's business, and will generally support a board's discretion on proposals relating to ordinary business practices and routine matters, unless there is insufficient information to decide about the nature of the proposal.
+Invesco generally affords management discretion with respect to the operation of a company's business and will generally support a board's discretion on proposals relating to ordinary business practices and routine matters, unless there is insufficient information to decide about the nature of the proposal.